OOD-EMOJi/A4/README.md

 ## Installation

-Download and unzip all the files into one folder, then run Driver
+Download and unzip all the files into one folder, then run MazeApplication

 ## Code reference